Murder suspect detained after reportedly fleeing Washington County Courthouse - NewsBreak

 Edi Villalobos Jr. is charged with second-degree murder in the 2021 death of Artemio Guzman-Olvera, among other offenses.
 His trial began last week.

-The Sheriff’s Office said just before noon on Twitter that Villalobos “ran out” of the courthouse.
+The Sheriff’s Office said just before noon on Twitter that Villalobos “ran out” of the courthouse, apparently after deputies removed his restraints following a break in court proceedings.

 “Law enforcement is (actively) searching for him in the area of downtown Hillsboro.
 Everyone is asked to avoid the area,” the Sheriff’s Office added in a follow-up Tweet.